axbraae/data_cleaning/README.md

 # Data Cleaning and Wrangling

-This repo contains all projects related to cleaning data sets found in the wild.
+This repo contains all projects related to cleaning and wrangling data sets found in the wild.

 ## Halloween Candy